GaurangSharma18/Multi-label-Annotation/README.md

 # Detection-Segmentation-and-Feature-estimation-pipeline

-The scripts are based on the official [label studio and albumentation libraries ](https://albumentations.ai/).
+The scripts are based on the official [label studio](https://labelstud.io/) and [albumentation](https://albumentations.ai/) libraries.

 ## Annotation